MONEI/monei-payments-demo/README.md

 <!-- prettier-ignore -->
 |     | Features
 :---: | :---
 ✨ | **Beautiful UI components for Credit Card, Bizum, PayPal, Apple Pay, Google Pay payments**.
-This demo uses pre-built MONEI components customized to fit the app design, including the [Card Input Component](https://docs.monei.com/docs/payment-methods/card/) which provides real-time validation, formatting, and autofill.
+This demo uses pre-built MONEI Components customized to fit the app design, including the [Card Input Component](https://docs.monei.com/docs/payment-methods/card/) which provides real-time validation, formatting, and autofill.
 🔐 | **Dynamic 3D Secure for Visa and Mastercard.** The app automatically handles the correct flow to complete card payments with 3D Secure, whether it’s required by the card.
 🚀 | **Built-in proxy for local HTTPS and webhooks.** Card payments require HTTPS and asynchronous payment methods with redirects rely on webhooks to complete transactions—[ngrok](https://ngrok.com/) is integrated so the app is served locally over HTTPS.
 🔧 | **Webhook signing**.
 We allow for [webhook signature verification](https://docs.monei.com/docs/verify-signature), which is a recommended security practice.